9 Best Leather Sneakers for Men 2025 | Minimalist, Low Profile, Dressy Sneaks

 Kelly's is the best value shoe cream for softening and brightening your sneakers, plus it comes in every color under the sun.

 To start, brush the sneakers with a brush to remove any dust on them.
 Then wipe them with a damp cloth to get stubborn, dried-up stains.
 If things are still dirty, grab a gentle leather cleaner like Cobbler’s Choice.
-Lastly, wait for the shoes to dry and apply a thin coat of conditioner on the.
+Lastly, wait for the shoes to dry and apply a thin coat of conditioner on them.

 Wrapping Up